bksnelson/.github.io/essays/AIReflection.md

 <img width="500px" class="rounded float-start pe-4" src="../img/AI/chatgpt.jpg">

 ### I. Introduction
 The integration of Artificial Intelligence in education marks a shift in how students learn and apply technological skills.
-AI tools like chaGPT and GitHub Co-Pilot have become instrumental tools in providing on-demand educational support for code develop[ent and enhancing the learning experiences through interactive and personalized assistance.
-In my coursework for ICS 214, I have primarily used CHatGPT to assist with various problems such as coding and writing essays.
+AI tools like chatGPT and GitHub Co-Pilot have become instrumental tools in providing on-demand educational support for code development and enhancing the learning experiences through interactive and personalized assistance.
+In my coursework for ICS 314, I have primarily used ChatGPT to assist with various problems such as coding and writing essays.
 These tools have introduced new dynamics in understanding complex software engineering principles and have changed the direction of the traditional learning process.

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas: